 Are there any country limitations for the Frisbii payment gateway? #

-The country limitation is not a limitation on the payment gateway.
-However, it’s important that the acquirer and the payment methods are supported and support the business in the country that you operate in.
 Sometimes, acquirers don’t work with specific industries or with companies from specific countries or outside of specific regions.

 So just reach out, we’re happy to help.